dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 # parallel_lyapunov_exponents

-Reference implementation of our algorithm for estimating the spectrum of Lyapunov exponents of dynamical systems via a parallel prefix scan, leveraging [generalized orders of magnitude](https://github.com/glassroom/generalized_orders_of_magnitude) (GOOMs) to be able to handle a larger dynamic range of magnitudes than would be possible with torch.float64, and applying a novel selective-resetting method to prevent state colinearity during the parallel scan.
+Reference implementation of our algorithm for estimating the spectrum of Lyapunov exponents of dynamical systems in parallel, via a prefix scan.
 A quick example is worth a thousand words:

 ```python
 import torch